 Knots Weaken Rope: Angles, kinks, and knots, stress the fibers unevenly and weaken rope.
-If this concerns you, you are using rope that is too weak.
-Some knots weaken some rope to as little as 40%.
-For safety assume that even brand new rope has no more than 50% of its rated breaking strength.
-And, if the rope is old, worn, or damaged by sunlight or chemicals - expect less.
-For some useful test results visit Dave Richards' Knot Break Strength vs Rope Break Strength on the National Speleological Society Website and Tom Moyer's website for: High Strength Cord Testing, Euro Death-Knot Testing, and Rope Gear and Testing,
+If this concerns you, you are using rope that is not strong enough.
+Some knots in some ropes have been claimed to only weaken a rope to about 80% of its rated strength; other knots can weaken some rope to as little as 40%.
+For safety, therefore, assume that even brand new rope will perform at no more than 50% of its rated breaking strength.
+And, if the rope is old, worn, or damaged by sunlight or chemicals - expect considerably less.
+For some useful test results visit Tom Moyer's website for: High Strength Cord Testing, Euro Death-Knot Testing, and Rope Gear and Testing.

 Have Your Logo above this Website

-People visiting Animated Knots by Grog from Arun Yacht Club would see this banner at the top of our website.
+People visiting Animated Knots by Grog from Scuba Mau would see this banner at the top of our website.

 This is a free service.
 If you are you a fire department, rescue group, company, yacht club, school, or scout troop interested in teaching knot tying, the students that you are teaching can see your logo above this website.
 Visit these pages to see Examples and Instructions.